faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

     ![](../Images/L2T2S3.png)

-1. On the **Name your Agent** popup wizard, enter the following:
+1. On the **Name your Agent** pop-up wizard, enter the following:

     - Name your agent: **Adventure Work Sales Agent (1)**
     - Click on **Create (2)**

         ![](../Images/L2T2S4.png)

-1. If you get a message a newer version of agent is available... click on **Refresh**.
+1. If you get a message that a newer version of the agent is available, click on **Refresh**.

     ![](../Images/L2T2S5-1806.png)